-- ...in hot, acidifying oceans, they will not be able to chemically convert dissolved CO2 into stable calcium carbonate, and on land - soil microbes will suffer in the droughts and heat waves to come, crippling carbon capture in land plants and soil further. - Whereas currently, with temperatures still only just above +1C globally, rising CO2 has been a fertilizer for plants and increasing their carbon uptake.
-This will change soon.
+- ...in hot, acidifying oceans, they will not be able to chemically convert dissolved CO2 into stable calcium carbonate, and on land - soil microbes will suffer in the droughts and heat waves to come, further crippling carbon capture in land plants and soil. - This is important the ocean and land carbon sinks are in rapid decline.
+This is at least as important as any human emissions numbers: recall, half of our annual carbon emissions were captured by the ocean, soil, and terrestrial plants. - Whereas currently, with temperatures still only just above +1.2C globally, rising CO2 has been a fertilizer for plants and increasing their carbon uptake.
+This "CO2 fertilization effect" has already been crippled by 48%.